6 Tactics for Effectively Building Diversity and Inclusion

 4. Make sure employees from different backgrounds have role models in your company’s leadership

-Companies tend to focus their diversity hiring efforts on frontline employees.
+Companies tend to focus their diversity workplace hiring efforts on frontline employees.
 But that’s often not where the problem is.
 Instead, those entry-level employees join a company, look around, and wonder, “Where are the leaders who look like me?”

 And then your new talent quickly starts looking for the next opportunity.